Cultivating Purpose and Discernment in a Computational World

 Nietzsche named this sin ressentiment—not a passing emotion, but a moral strategy by which withdrawal converts its loss of agency into a claim of superiority.

 Ressentiment thrives on standing apart, on slowing the world down long enough to condemn it from a position of imagined moral superiority.
-But in a world increasingly shaped by computational power—by systems that move quickly, scale globally, and generate consequences before we fully understand them—this posture risks becoming perpetual, self-imposed victimhood.
+But in a world increasingly shaped by computational power—by systems that move quickly, scale globally, and generate consequences before we fully understand them—this posture risks becoming a perpetual, self-imposed victimhood.

 Withdrawal will not slow these systems; it simply forfeits influence over them.
 Moral life cannot be conducted from the sidelines when computation at speed and scale itself reshapes the world and our experience in it.